 Pasta e Fasoi

 The Veneto’s take on pasta e fagioli, or pasta and beans.
 Different versions of pasta e fasoi are made throughout the region’s various provinces.
 It’s a hearty soup dish ideal for cold days or time spent in the mountains.
 Pasta e fasoi is often prepared with Lamon beans, a type of borlotti bean grown in the Lamon plains near Belluno.
-The dish is made by first cooking the beans, then adding lard, celery, carrots, leeks, rosemary, and tomato concentrate.
+The dish is made by cooking the beans and adding lard, celery, carrots, leeks, rosemary, and tomato concentrate.
 Finally, the pasta is added to cook within the sauce.

 Risi e Bisi

 Risi e bisi is a delicious springtime dish in the Veneto that’s most common in Venice, Verona, and Vicenza.
-The dish is a risotto with more of a soupy consistency, made from peas, butter, stock, rice, Parmigiano Reggiano cheese, and salty pancetta.
+The dish is a risotto with a soupy consistency, made from peas, butter, stock, rice, Parmigiano Reggiano cheese, and salty pancetta.
 Traditionally, risi e bisi was made every year on April 25 in Venice to celebrate Saint Mark, the city’s patron saint.

 Risotto alla Primavera